-Outerknown has swimwear of all styles, but we especially dig this surf suit, which is made from recycled nylon and spandex.
+Outerknown has swimwear of all styles, but we especially dig this long-sleeved surf suit, which is made from recycled nylon and spandex.
 Plus, the fabric is UPF 30+ to 50+, which gives you more protection from the sunshine while you’re catching waves.
-It’s available in nine different colors and patterns.

 Professional surfer and 11x World Champion (the GOAT really, if you ask just about anyone), Kelly Slater and creative director John Moore set out to change the clothing industry with outdoor brand, Outerknown.
 Having pioneered many new ideas for sustainable surfwear design, they were the first to launch ECONYL® clothing, turning nylon waste like carpeting and fishing nets into endlessly organic and regenerative fibers.
 In an effort to be radically transparent, the site also publishes its supplier list, showing a global network of manufacturers and makers who share its values and abide by the strict guidelines of Fair Labor Association (FLA), Bluesign, and Fair Trade (for select partners).
 Its swim line is made of 80 percent recycled and regenerated nylon, 20 percent spandex, and a bonus of UPF 30 to 50+ sun protection.